geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The bright Nympheas graced the sparkling tide,

-Numerous the tribe ! a modest blush was seen
+Numerous the tribe! a modest blush was seen

 O'er the fair face of Nilus' sacred queen,*